ARTbio/startbio/docs/R-IOC/r08_ifelse.md

 ## Conditions and If statements

 The use of conditions in R is very important.
-It allows us to use logical variables and "if" statements to manipulate variables or even to execute R code R code only in certain modalities.
+A logical variable is a variable that can only take two values : `TRUE` and `FALSE`.
+A if statement indicates that the block code between `{ and }` will only be executed if the condition between parenthesis is fulfilled (or `TRUE`, to say it in short).

 !!! abstract "Take a break & Read"
     For an introduction in the differents logical conditions and if statements please look at [W3schools If/Else parts](https://www.w3schools.com/r/r_if_else.asp).
 Thanks to this reference you can also test the differents notions directly in this website.